Q: What are police trained to look for when enforcing OVI (drunk driving) laws?

 Q: If I am stopped for a suspected drunk driving offense, what will an officer be looking for?

-A: Once you are pulled over, the officer will look for signs of impairment based on his or her observation, including sight, hearing and smell.
+A: Once you are pulled over, the officer will look for signs of impairment based on his or her observations, including sight, hearing and smell.
 The officer may look for glassy or bloodshot eyes, soiled clothing, fumbling fingers, alcohol containers in your car, or any other unusual actions.
-Slurred speech, admission to drinking, inability to answer a question while performing a physical task (such as retrieving your license and insurance information), inconsistent responses and unusual statements also will alert an officer.
+Slurred speech, admission to drinking, inability to answer a question while performing a physical task (such as retrieving your license and insurance information), inconsistent responses and unusual statements will also alert an officer.
 The odor of alcoholic beverages, cover-up odors, or any other unusual odors may raise the officer’s suspicion.

 Q: Am I under arrest if the officer asks me to exit my car?

 A: No. When you exit the vehicle, the officer will be watching for difficulty in opening the car door, using the door for balance, leaning against the vehicle and swaying or staggering.

 Once you are out of the car, the officer may ask you to take field sobriety tests.
 If you opt to take the tests, your performance on the tests can be used in the officer’s determination to arrest you.